 You will find that our paint covers very thoroughly, but to give you a visual idea, you can follow this guideline.
-A 4oz jar will cover 1 of the following: a chair, a bench, end table, accent table, or about 10 medium frames.
-A 16oz can will cover 1 of the following: A desk, a 9 drawer dresser, a set of 4 standard chairs, a bookcase, a small china cabinet or cupboard, or an average dining table.
-A 32oz can will cover 1 of the following: A china cabinet, a table and 4 standard chairs, or a dresser, chest, and two end tables.
+A 6 oz jar will cover an average desk, small dresser, chest of drawers, 2-3 chairs, or a basic dining table.
+A 16oz can will cover 1 of the following: A 9 drawer dresser, a set of 4-6 standard chairs, a bookcase, a small china cabinet or cupboard, or an average dining table.
+A 32oz can will cover 1 of the following: A china cabinet, a table and 4-6 standard chairs, or a dresser, chest, and two end tables.
 Paint coverage also depends heavily on how you paint.
 If you find it takes more paint than what we have listed to complete your project, you are most likely painting thicker coats that what is necessary.

 Where can I find instruction on how to use your paint?

 Right on the can!
 We have basic instruction on both the 16oz and 32oz cans.
 For a full set of detailed instructions, click here, https://www.blackberryhousepaint.com/inspiration/tutorials/ AND, our friend Stacey Collins with Wilshire Collections has a full visual how-to paint tutorial on her blog, right here: https://www.wilshirecollections.com/beginners-tutorial-painting-furniture/.

 What kind of paint brush should I use with your paint?.

-We recommend using a brush that does not have thick bristles.
+We recommend using a brush that does not have thick polyester bristles.
 Our dealers choose and carry Zibra brushes.
 We have found this brand to work very well with our paint for excellent coverage on your project.
 The softer and thinner the bristle, the more professional finish you will have.